AninditaBasu/AninditaBasu/docs/index.rst

 Steps
 *****

-These steps assume you're using a Unix-like environment.
+These steps assume you're using a Unix-like environment, and are comfortable with the command line interface of your computer.

 #.
 Download the Python binary by running the following command: ``curl -LOs https://archive.org/download/ia-pex/ia``